Krystyna Janda: Life and work

 She also embarked on a career as a singer and made her debut in 1977 during the 15th National Festival of Polish Song in Opole, where she sang the song Guma do żucia ("The Chewing Gum") with lyrics written by Marek Grechuta.

 In the 1980s she appeared in numerous films and stage productions and started working as a film and theatre director herself.
 In 1995 she directed the film Pestka based on a novel by Anka Kowalska.
 During her professional career she has played over 60 theatre roles in virtually all the major theatre genres as well as appeared in around 100 films.
 Her role in Euripides's Medea is considered among her most successful ones.
 She is particularly known for her artistic collaboration with renowned Academy Award-winning filmmaker Andrzej Wajda.
 She starred in six of his films altogether: Man of Marble (1976), Man of Iron (1981), Without Anesthesia (1978), The Orchestra Conductor (1980), Solidarity, Solidarity...
 Man of Hope (2005), and Sweet Rush (2009).

+In 1993, she was a member of the jury at the 43rd Berlin International Film Festival.